-There are opportunities throughout the school year for Upper School students to participate in formal dances (ie. Homecoming and Prom) hosted by the school.
+There are opportunities throughout the school year for Middle School and Upper School students to participate in formal dances (ie. Homecoming, Prom, Sneaker Ball) hosted by the school.
 Students and guests of students who participate are required to submit the appropriate documentation before the date of the dance and agree with the established expectations, especially in regard to dress code policy and appropriate behavior.
-Outside guests of students at Harvest Preparatory School must be current high school students, as graduates are not permitted as guests to any school dances.
+For approved dances, outside guests of students at Harvest Preparatory School must be current high school students, as high school graduates are not permitted as guests to any school dances.